cbentejac/rshell/README.md

 ## Known bugs
 - If the connectors are not separated from the rest of the command line by spaces, then they're not recognized as connectors but as arguments, which often leads to an execution problem.

-- If the command line is empty, the program will still try to execute it, which leads to an `execvp` error message.

 - If the last command (meaning that there's nothing to execute after it) ends with a connector that is not a semicolon, the program tries to execute an empty command, which is a case similar to the "empty line" bug.